In this article, we’ll be diving into everything you need to know about casting in sculpture.

 Casting has helped the field of Sculpture, and it made the artists’ work quite easy.

-Through casting, the artist can break down the Sculpture process into three ways and take steps one by one towards the final Sculpture.
+Through casting, the artist can break down the Sculpture process into three ways and take steps one by one toward the final Sculpture.

 Harriet Maher a freelance writer based in Otautahi New Zealand, where she grew up.
 After completing an Honours degree in Art History at the University of Canterbury in 2014, she was awarded a full scholarship for a Masters in Art History at the University of Melbourne, which she completed in 2017.
 She has a lifelong desire to learn, so she’s passionate about new and innovative art practices, and she’s always seeking out new ways to look at and understand art.
 Her writing attempts to make the invisible seen, and the unsayable said.